commschamp/cc.asn1.commsdsl/README.md

 # Overview
-This project is a member of the [CommsChampion Ecosystem][CommsChampion Ecosystem](https://commschamp.github.io/).
+This project is a member of the [CommsChampion Ecosystem](https://commschamp.github.io/).
-It provides necessary [CommsDSL](https://commschamp.github.io/commsdsl_spec] schemas as well as extra injection code to be able to use [ASN.1](https://en.wikipedia.org/wiki/ASN.1) encodings (DER/BER/CER) in the definition of some binary communication protocols and/or data (de)serialization.
+It provides necessary [CommsDSL](https://commschamp.github.io/commsdsl_spec) schemas as well as extra injection code to be able to use [ASN.1](https://en.wikipedia.org/wiki/ASN.1) encodings (DER/BER/CER) in the definition of some binary communication protocols and/or data (de)serialization.

 At this stage the work on the available definitions is incomplete.
 It is performed on-request basis.
-If some definition is missing and required for your work, please open an issue, and better yet submit a pull request with the missing feature added.
+If some definition is missing and required for your work, please open an issue, and better yet submit a pull request with the missing feature implemented.

 # How to Build
 This project uses CMake as its build system.
 Please open main